2 - 12 weeks

 Join an organisation internationally recognised for its work to protect Malawi’s wildlife.
 Then sanctuary is focused on wildlife rescue and rehabilitation, and is widely reputed to be one of the best facilities in Africa for responsible wildlife care and rehabilitation.
 You can be confident that your veterinary internship is part of an ethical, high impact project, where you will learn best practice from highly qualified conservation and veterinary experts.

 Get involved in a wide range of veterinary activities and assist with clinical health checks, diagnostics and community outreach veterinary work.
+This programme is ideal for those looking to gain broad, real-world experience of sanctuary-based vet work that also includes other aspects of animal rehabilitation, as per the responsibilities of the sanctuary volunteer.

 Hands-off wildlife policy